magespecialist/m2-MSP_Notify/README.md

 </config>
 ```

-Your template must be placed under `view/adminhtml/templates` and should be something like:
+Your template must be placed under `msp_notify` (e.g.: `app/code/Vendor/Module/msp_notify/myevent.phtml`) and should be something like:

 ```
 <?php
 $observedObject = $block->getObject();

 echo __("Object %1 has been processed", $observedObject->getName());
-?>
 ```

 Optionally in the xml file you can specify a custom Block instead of the default one.